Guiting Power, St Michael's Church

 One of the most intriguing features is a tiny Saxon sarcophagus sitting on the steps of the west tower, obviously intended for a very young child.
 This is probably the smallest Saxon stone coffin in England and I dare you to see it without feeling a tiny lump in your throat!
 The sarcophagus remarkably retains its original lead lining.

 In the churchyard is the base of a medieval stone cross shaft.
-There are also a pair of 18th century tombs.
+There is also a pair of 18th-century tombs.